Discovering and Protecting Sensitive Data Using Existing Classifications and Metadata

 4. Discovering Sensitive Data

-These can be used ‘as-is’ or further customized to your organization’s specific needs.
+These can be used ‘as-is’ or customized to your organization’s specific needs.
 For example, I once had a client whose case numbers were in the following format: ###-##-####.
-Of course, this is the exact same format as US Social Security numbers.
+Of course, this is the same format as US Social Security numbers.
 We were able to tailor the rule set to ignore Case numbers.

 False positives can create a lot of additional overhead for managing files that aren’t actually sensitive (especially if you’re using a tool that is moving sensitive files to a quarantine folder).
 False negatives create overhead and risk potential as they can result in the loss of intellectual property, lack of confidence in the organization or even significant fines in the cases of HIPAA, PCI or GDPR failures.